Description of App:

-Digit-Eyes reads barcode labels.
-It enables people without vision to scan UPC / EAN codes and hear the names of over 25 million products.
-Users can also make their own barcode labels on the Digit-Eyes website and print them on inexpensive address labels.
-These barcodes may contain text that VoiceOver reads aloud or they can be used to record audio on your iPhone or iPad that is played back whenever the bar code is scanned.
+Best.
+Barcode.
+Reader.
+Ever!
+Scan UPC / EAN codes and hear the names of over 37 million products!
+Make your own QR code labels on the Digit-Eyes website and print them on inexpensive address labels.
+These barcoded labels may contain text that VoiceOver reads aloud or they can be used to record audio on your iPhone or iPad that is played back whenever the bar code is scanned.

 Blind?
 Dyslexic?
+Having problems reading?
 Digit-Eyes is for you!
 With Digit-Eyes, you can

 - Buy pre-printed washable labels.
 Sew them into your clothing and record whatever you want to about the garment: color, fabric care or what it should be worn with.
 Even when the labels have been washed, bleached, sent through the dryer or dry-cleaned, you’ll still be able to scan them with the Digit-Eyes app on your iPhone or iPad and hear what you recorded about the garment.
 This is how Davey makes sure he is wearing matching clothing and how Elizabeth can easily sort the laundry.